A case study of Pula’s referral program to drive adoption of Chilala Insurance in Zambia and Malawi.

 Poor weather, pests and diseases, and animal attacks are a few of the risks that affect smallholder farmer yields.
 But, when farmers are insured against these risks, they can invest more confidently in their farms and mitigate negative shocks to their livelihoods.
-Unfortunately, fewer than 1 percent (~650,000) of Africa’s SHF are insured.
+Unfortunately, less than 1 percent (~650,000) of Africa’s SHF is insured.
 The statistics are consistent with data from AgriFin’s own benchmark surveys in Zambia, which showed under 2% of smallholders accessing agricultural insurance (the world map of micro-insurance lists Zambia’s agriculture coverage ratio at 0.06% as of 2014, on par with 0.10% average across sub-Saharan Africa).
-Enter climate change, and the need for tools such an insurance to build the resilience of smallholder farmers is greater than ever before.
+Enter climate change, and the need for tools such insurance to build the resilience of smallholder farmers is greater than ever before.

-Several agriculture insurance products exist (e.g., multi-peril crop insurance, revenue insurance, crop hail insurance etc.), but they have seen very low uptake, primarily because claims typically require assessment visits across vast rural areas, resulting in high premiums that are unaffordable for small scale farmers.
+Several agriculture insurance products exist (e.g., multi-peril crop insurance, revenue insurance, crop-hail insurance, etc.), but they have seen very low uptake, primarily because claims typically require assessment visits across vast rural areas, resulting in high premiums that are unaffordable for small scale farmers.
 Index-based insurance emerged as a potential solution to this challenge.
 However, this did not sufficiently address another big challenge: small farmers simply do not want to buy insurance!

 Mercy Corps’ AgriFin Accelerate (AFA) program has partnered with Pula Advisors to increase the uptake of insurance products among SHF in Zambia, Malawi, Kenya, and Nigeria.
 Pula addresses both the supply and demand constraints to smallholder farmer adoption of insurance.
-The bundling of insurance ‘vouchers’ with seed packaging helps resolve supply side constraints such as product accessibility.
-Pula partners with private sector partners, specifically input providers such as a seed and fertilizer companies, to leverage brand reputation as a guarantee for the farmers in order to drive uptake.
+The bundling of insurance ‘vouchers’ with seed packaging helps resolve supply-side constraints such as product accessibility.
+Pula partners with private sector partners, specifically input providers such as seed and fertilizer companies, to leverage brand reputation as a guarantee for the farmers in order to drive uptake.

 On the demand side, the main constraints include a perceived lack of value attached to insurance and a lack of understanding of how most insurance products work.
 Pula promotes its replanting guarantee product, (Chilala) through multiple channels including radio, WhatsApp messaging, and point-of-sale through promotional material at agri-business outlets where the seeds are sold.
-Through experience, Pula has learnt that farmers are more likely to tell their families and friends about a bad experience than a good one: “we realized that farmer social networks could be a powerful marketing channel for us”, says Rose Goslinga, Pula’s Co-Founder & Managing Director.
+Through experience, Pula has learned that farmers are more likely to tell their families and friends about a bad experience than a good one: “we realized that farmer social networks could be a powerful marketing channel for us”, says Rose Goslinga, Pula’s Co-Founder & Managing Director.

-AFA supported Pula to develop a “Farmer Referral Program” to drive product uptake and loyalty; and piloted in Zambia and Malawi.
+AFA supported Pula to develop a “Farmer Referral Program” to drive product uptake and loyalty and piloted in Zambia and Malawi.
 The use of farmer-to-farmer recommendations has been well established in the region, where farmers are more likely to accept the recommendations of producers they consider similar to themselves.
 Further, farmers want evidence that the new product or technology works based on recommendations of multiple referrals within their community (ATAI Research 2017).
-The same was found in Malawi, with 70% of farmers needing to see at least two connections to be persuaded to adopt a novel planting technique that required substantial labour investments without additional inputs.
+The same was found in Malawi, with 70% of farmers needing to see at least two connections to be persuaded to adopt a novel planting technique that required substantial labor investments without additional inputs.
 Finally, social network analysis on farmer learning demonstrates diminishing effects if social networks are segregated or small (CEGA, 2018).

 How does the referral program work?

 Pula pushed SMS messages to existing customers encouraging them to recommend Chilala insurance to other farmers.
 The referred farmer can then use the referral SMS as a discount voucher to purchase insured DEKALB seeds.
 Both the referee and the receiver were given incentives to increase their participation in the referral program.
-In addition, Pula tested different incentive packages to identify the one that would generate greatest interest from farmer, and consequently drive product adoption.
+In addition, Pula tested different incentive packages to identify the one that would generate the greatest interest from farmers, and consequently drive product adoption.